nakanoasaservice/injecfn/README.md

 // --- At instantiation time, things are much cleaner ---

-// You ONLY need to provide the required `paymentProcessor`. `logger` is optional. const processOrder = constructProcessOrder({
+// You ONLY need to provide the required `paymentProcessor`. const processOrder = constructProcessOrder({
   paymentProcessor: stripeProcessor,
 });